-(1) Our board of directors and compensation committee approved a grant of stock options identified in the "All Other Option Awards" column in a meeting on February 6, 2014.
-In accordance with the terms of this approval, the awards were granted on February 10, 2014.
+(1) Our compensation committee approved grants of stock options identified in the "All Other Option Awards" column and grants of restricted stock units identified in the "All Other Stock Awards" column on February 5, 2015 and March 5, 2015.
+In accordance with the terms of these approvals, the grant dates of these awards were February 9, 2015 and April 27, 2015, respectively.

-(2) The restricted stock units identified in "All Other Stock Awards" column vest as to one-fourth of the units on February 10, 2015, with the remaining underlying units vesting in 36 equal monthly installments on the first day of each month thereafter beginning March 10, 2015.

-(3) The stock options identified in the "All Other Option Awards" column vest as to one-fourth of the shares on February 10, 2015, with the remaining underlying option shares vesting in 36 equal monthly installments on the first day of each month thereafter beginning March 10, 2015.
+(2) The restricted stock units identified in "All Other Stock Awards" column approved on February 5, 2015 vest as to one-fourth of the units on February 9, 2016, with the remaining underlying units vesting in 36 equal monthly installments on the first day of each month thereafter beginning March 9, 2016.
+The restricted stock units granted to Mr. Black on April 27, 2015 vests as to one-fourth of the units on April 27, 2016, with the remaining underlying units vesting in 36 equal monthly installments on the first day of each month thereafter beginning underlying units vesting in 36 equal monthly installments on the first day of each month thereafter beginning May 27, 2016.